 In traditional architectures, clients talk to a centralized component (e.g., a gateway, broker, API, facade, etc.), which acts as a single point of entry to a complex subsystem.
 This imposes a limit to both performance and scalability, while introducing a single point of failure (i.e., if the centralized component goes down, the whole system goes down, too).

-Ceph Clients and Ceph OSD Daemons both use the CRUSH algorithm to efficiently compute information about data containers on demand, instead of having to depend on a central lookup table.
+Ceph Clients and Ceph OSD Daemons both use the CRUSH algorithm to efficiently compute information about object location, instead of having to depend on a central lookup table.
 CRUSH provides a better data management mechanism compared to older approaches, and enables massive scale by cleanly distributing the work to all the clients and OSD daemons in the cluster.
 CRUSH uses intelligent data replication to ensure resiliency, which is better suited to hyper-scale storage.
 The following sections provide additional details on how CRUSH works.
 For a detailed discussion of CRUSH, see CRUSH - Controlled, Scalable, Decentralized Placement of Replicated Data.

 Ceph depends upon Ceph Clients and Ceph OSD Daemons having knowledge of the cluster topology, which is inclusive of 5 maps collectively referred to as the “Cluster Map”: